ErrorTzy/writings/papers/WS_Draft.md

 To clarify, as I said, the Principle of Sanity itself can vary depending on the interpretation of "rational agency."
 This, however, doesn't weaken my argument.
 Once an interpretation of "rational agency" is fixed, so too is the set of $P$s that the principle requires us to accept.

 Immediately a question arises here.
 The Principle of Sanity is a meta-theoretical constraint.
-Why should an object-level theory has to adopt the content of the meta-level theory.
+Why should an object-level theory has to adopt the content of the meta-level theory?

 The answer is, we have to notice an important fact that is always ignored: Surprisingly, we are part of the world.
 We are not mysterious entities roaming outside the world.
 If the Principle of Sanity entails a fact about *us*, and we are objectively a part of the world, then the Principle of Sanity entails a fact about the world.
-On the other hand, the object-level metaphysical theory aims to provide a complete description of the world.
-Therefore, it must account for the creatures in it, including us.
-Therefore, any true and complete metaphysics must include truths about its own theorists.
-A fact about our cognitive limitations (a meta-level constraint) is also an objective fact about a component of reality (us), and must therefore be reflected in any adequate object-level theory.
+Moreover, the object-level metaphysics aims to provide an adequate description of the world.
+Therefore, it must account for ourselves.
+Therefore, a fact about us entailed by meta-level constraint must be also included into the object-level theory in order to be adequate.

-A theory of metaphysics is supp
+Recall my defense for the Principle of Sanity.
+I argued that, all readers who have already made it here are automatically capable of philosophical reflection.
+And if we are capable of philosophical reflections, then we must have epistemic agency.
+Therefore, one ontological consequence entailed by the principle is that, we should read "epistemic agency" off our language and take it as real.

+Is this too "subjective"?
+Admittedly, the precise nature of epistemic agency, e.g. whether it can ultimately be reduced to physics, is open to debate.
+But as long as we take ourselves to be objective parts of the world, then epistemic agency, as a genuine capacity we possess, must also be objectively real.
+The reason here is same as the case of pain.
+No one would deny that pain is an objectively real phenomenon, despite its private accessibility.
+The term "pain" must refer to something real, regardless of whether its ultimate nature is mental or physical.

 Direct consequence of the Sanity Principle: Cannot eliminate first person and causation

 Indirect consequence of the Sanity Principle: establishing fundamentality without magic

+{::a} aaa
 ## Beyond metaphysics: trusting friends against evidence